kappelmann/foss_course/README.md

    A slightly larger cohort would have worked too.
 As the course is heavily based on discussions, a great increase in students should, however, lead to multiple, parallel sessions to guarantee a good learning experience.
 3. We used multiple short breakout room sessions to let students talk about their experiences and challenges they are facing as part of the project.
 This tightened the bonds between all participants and increased knowledge-sharing.
 4. We asked students to have their webcams switched on at all times (also during guest speaker presentations).
    This not only made for a more social atmosphere but also made guest speakers blend into the group: they were not in the spotlight but just one of many (virtual) faces.
 Due to that, the atmosphere during presentation seemed very relaxed.
-It is difficult to establish such an egalitarian atmosphere in a traditional course room where guest speakers are holding their presentation in front of the room.
+It is difficult to establish such an egalitarian atmosphere in a traditional course room where guest speakers are holding their presentation in front of the audience.
 5. Virtual meetings sped up the preliminary and final presentations as no time was lost in setting up different laptops during the session.

 ## What Our Students Say 👩‍🎓👨‍🎓